pinecoders/pinecoders.github.io/techniques/dsp/README.md

 * Lag is drastically reduced when the coefficients of the filter include negative values, this is because negative coefficients would amplify frequencies in the filter passband.
 Input values receiving negative coefficients should be the oldest ones, and the sum of the positive coefficients should be greater than the absolute sum of negative coefficients.

-* If a function `f(x)` is equal to 0 when `x = 1`, then using it as filter kernel would leave an unit passband, there would be no need to normalize the convolution.
+* If a function `f(x)` is equal to 0 when `x = 1`, then using its 1st difference as filter kernel would leave an unit passband, there would be no need to normalize the convolution.

 We can easily create all the other types of filters by using low-pass filters, they are therefore extremely useful.